 Youki’s goal is to create dresses for brides that are completely unique and not something they might see on a friend at that friend’s wedding the following year.
 She says: “A wedding is a personal event and your dress should be yours, not yours and 1000 others.”

-If you are looking to get your dress hand made I would suggest to visit ‘Love Made by Youki’:
+If you are looking to get your dress handmade I would suggest visiting ‘Love Made by Youki’:

 Youki’s website is available.